Roxana-Pohodnicaru/MusicVisuals/README.md

 # How it works

+- We attempted to adhere to clean git repository norms.
+That is why we established the original master branch.
+That brach has only completed the assignment project.
+The product code was all on a development branch.
+We were making modifications in distinct branches, with one for each functionality component.
+There was also a brach [tracker](https://docs.google.com/spreadsheets/d/1Pr2AN-8XV4XSXAYneuDSKQsDpKSYxk0ziFuhoVzVUMI/edit?usp=sharing).
+If leads, no one will pull the broken code from development.
+And we all know that dev is only code, which someone of us still modifies.
+As a result, no one will pull non-working code to dev.
+Dev only contains code that some of us are changing.
+We created pull requests for dev, and in the event of an issue, we addressed disagreements and performed code reviews jointly.

+When we feneshed, we did
 - how we created dev branch -> treated it as master (incase of issues) and made branches from there
 - each of us have our own sections talking about what we coded + how + insert pics of it (can include code too if you want)
 - mention how we combined our workings together